-Few outdoor experiences are as relaxing as sitting in a natural hot springs pool.
+Few outdoor experiences are as relaxing as soaking in a natural hot springs in the wild.
 Imagine sitting in a hot spring as a cool creek rushes past you.
-This is the Buckeye Hot Springs experience, located in northern California.
+This is the Northern California Buckeye Hot Springs experience.

 Buckeye Hot Springs Near Bridgeport